4

 • Accommodation in Brisbane before and after the trip

-• Items of a personal nature such as laundry or postage
+• Items of a personal nature such as laundry

 • Travel insurance